 The objectives of the Department of Economics and Business Administration are to provide the proper foundation for graduate study in economics and business; to prepare students for careers in business, industry, or the government; to prepare teachers of business subjects in secondary schools; and to train students in specific skills.
-Students in this Department can select one of five curricula for a major: Curriculum in Economics, Accounting Curriculum in Business Administration, General Curriculum in Business Administration, Curriculum in Business Education, or Curriculum in Secretarial Science.
+Students in this Department can select one of six curricula for a major: Curriculum in Economics, Curriculum in Accounting, General Curriculum in Business Administration, Curriculum in Business Education, Curriculum in Secretarial Science, or Curriculum in Distributive Education.